$5.7 Million Grant Will Expand Rutgers/Roswell Park African-American Breast Cancer Study

 “Because obesity and related co-morbidities such as diabetes and hypertension are more common in African-Americans, it is imperative to explore their impact on breast cancer treatment as well as survival and quality of life in this population and determine how optimal management of these conditions contributes to these outcomes,” notes Dr. Bandera, an epidemiologist at Rutgers Cancer Institute of New Jersey.

-This study builds upon a study of risk factors for aggressive breast cancer in Caucasian and African-American women — the Women’s Circle of Health Study (WCHS), led by Bandera and Christine Ambrosone, PhD, of Roswell Park Cancer Institute.
+This study builds upon a study of risk factors for aggressive breast cancer in Caucasian and African-American women — the Women’s Circle of Health Study (WCHS), led by Bandera and Christine Ambrosone, PhD, of Roswell Park Comprehensive Cancer Center.
 The WCHS so far has recruited more than 1,500 African-American women with breast cancer and more than 1,200 without cancer and is still ongoing.
 Breast cancer cases are identified from ten counties in New Jersey through the New Jersey State Cancer Registry, which is a National Cancer Institute Surveillance, Epidemiology and End Results (SEER) database.

 This latest grant will add follow-up of African-American women with breast cancer recently recruited into the WCHS to better understand factors affecting survival.
 As part of the study expansion, researchers will collect blood samples from new participants one year and two years following conclusion of breast cancer treatment to evaluate obesity-related biomarkers.
 The researchers expect that this information will increase our understanding of the biological pathways underlying the relationship between obesity, comorbidities, and poorer disease prognosis.